skmin-lab/unixmd/docs/source/workflow.rst

 - SHPROB

-This file shows hopping probabilities from the running state of each time step.
+This file shows hopping probabilities from the running state to the others at each MD step.

 .. code-block:: bash